The Sentience Threshold

 Never-conscious theory

-Implication: Fragment destruction is machine maintenance, not killing.
-There's nothing to feel guilty about.
+Fragment destruction is machine maintenance, not killing.
+Nothing to feel guilty about.

 Helix Biotech